-Set out below is a summary of certain provisions of the Memorandum and Articles of Association of our Company and of certain aspects of Cayman Companies Law.
+Set out below is a summary of certain provisions of the Memorandum and Articles of Association of our Company and of certain aspects of Cayman Islands company law.

-Our Company was incorporated in the Cayman Islands as an exempted company with limited liability on 21 March 2011 under the Cayman Companies Law.
-Our Company's constitutional documents consist of our Amended and Restated Memorandum of Association (the "Memorandum") and the Amended and Restated Articles of Association (the "Articles").
+Our Company was incorporated in the Cayman Islands as an exempted company with limited liability on May 13, 2011 under the Cayman Companies Law.
+Our Company's constitutional documents consist of its Memorandum and the Articles.